riyashdeenr/riyashdeenr/README.md

 - 👋 Hi, I’m @riyashdeenr
-- 👀 I’m interested in creating an open architecture using AWS services and open-source libraries
+- 👀 I’m interested in creating projects using AWS services and open-source libraries
 - 🌱 I’m currently taking my Masters on Project Management
 - 💞️ I’m looking to collaborate on mathplotlib, i have serveral graphs that needs to built from ground up
 - 📫 How to reach me ... you know i honestly am not sure how to safely do that right now, i guess ping me on github?